 - COPP/ABV: Cyclophosphamide, vincristine, procarbazine, prednisone, doxorubicin (Adriamycin), bleomycin, and vinblastine

 Pediatric Hodgkin's disease patients may be treated with radiation therapy after they receive chemotherapy.
 Many regimens use radiation therapy depending on the initial response to chemotherapy, so doctors will make a decision about using radiation after some treatment with chemotherapy is complete and they reassess the lymphoma with pictures again.
-Radiation therapy uses high-energy rays (similar to x-rays) from an external source to kill cancer cells.
+Radiation therapy uses high-energy particles or rays from an external source to kill cancer cells.